 Study permit issued by CIC.
 A study permit is acceptable only when it indicates that the permit holder “may accept employment” or “may work” in Canada.
-If neither of these statements is on the study permit, the international student will need to contact CIC to obtain additional information.
+If neither of these statements is on the study permit, the international student will need to provide, along with the study permit:

 Visitor record issued by CIC, indicating you are authorized to work in Canada.

 Diplomatic identity card and a note of permission of employment issued by Foreign Affairs, Trade and Development Canada.